 Most people know Jägermeister as the frat fuel for bad decisions in college, but it’s so much more than that.
 Jägermeister is a German digestif that is actually quite similar to other eastern European liqueurs and many Italian Amari.
-Technically it is referred to as a type of Kräuterlikör and is slightly thick and sweet, with a rich dark color.
-This herbal liqueur comes in an iconic green bottle with a stag and cross as the logo.
+Technically, it is referred to as a type of Kräuterlikör and is slightly thick and sweet, with a rich dark color.
+This herbal liqueur comes in an iconic green bottle with a stag and a cross as the logo.
 The logo is a reference to the German patron saints of hunters.

 The original Jägermeister is now also sold in airplane sized bottles and in a 375ml “cool pack” bottle designed to keep it well chilled for longer periods of time.
 In addition to the original, Jägermeister now offers two additional flavored products.

 Starting at $16.99, the classic Jägermeister recipe gets a caffeinated kick with this offering.
 Jägermeister Cold Brew Coffee uses Arabica coffee and cacao to add another layer of flavor to its classic product.
 Drop a shot of this in Red Bull if you don’t feel like sleeping tonight.

 - Jägermeister Manifest

 A new Jägermeister recipe, dubbed “Manifest,” is now on the market for a price of $54.98-$59.99 for a 1L bottle.
 Bottled at 38% ABV, it boasts a more noticeable oak flavor, as well as notes of cocoa, vanilla, baking spices, mint, and fruit.
 Manifest starts with the classic recipe but then undergoes a second maceration and a second aging period in oak barrels.